-The back fat is one of the biggest body issues faced by both men and women, especially during the summer season where less clothing becomes more.
+Back fat and muscle toning is one of the biggest body issues faced by both men and women, especially in the summer when we shed our winter clothes.

 Below are some of the best back exercises that you can do at the gym and at home.